advaitmoharir/cm-replication/README.md

 ## Software

-The raw data was opened using Microsoft Ecel 16, and Stata 16.
+The raw data was opened using Microsoft Excel 16, and Stata 16.
 The replication was conducted in R using R Studio (Version 1.4.1106).